MyST frontmatter (inherits authors, bibliography from myst.yml)

 # Grid parameters for plotting

-The first set of figures will focus on the core of the consumption-saving problem: the consumption function, , which maps market resources, , to a chosen level of consumption.
+The first set of figures will focus on the core of the consumption-saving problem: the consumption function , which maps market resources to consumption.
 We will demonstrate the extrapolation problem inherent in the standard EGM and show how the Method of Moderation resolves it by respecting theoretical bounds.

 Figure 1: The EGM Extrapolation Problem¶